 The land where 303 Commonwealth and 297 Commonwealth were built previously had been part of a 185 foot parcel purchased by building contractor George Wheatland, Jr., on May 10, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-It was part of one of four tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.
+It was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 The 1872 deed to George Wheatland, Jr., included the standard building restrictions contained in most of the deeds for land in the Back Bay.
 Those restrictions required, among other things, that the front of the building be set back 20 feet from Commonwealth and that any bay, circular front, or octagon front that extended into this setback area be no more than 70 percent of the width of the building and, under any circumstance, be no more than 18 feet in width.
 303 Commonwealth does not conform with these requirements.
 However, unlike other cases (such as at 16 Marlborough), the abutting neighbors apparently did not object and the house was permitted to remain as built.